Code-Institute-Submissions/cookio/README.md

 - Once it found and connected to the GitHub repository, the Deployment section showed where to select - Automatic Deployment (as soon as the changes are pushed to GitHub, Heroku will pick them up and deploy) or Manual Deployment.
 - Click Enable Automatic Deploys.
 - Selected Python from the available options and saved changes.
 - DONE.
-The site is hosted by Heroic and accessible.
+The site is hosted by Herokuapp and accessible.

 ## Wireframes